da667/Autosnort3/readme.md

 These are the specs for the VM I used to test this script and build snort.
 As the name **Snort** implies, **this software is a hog**.
 And like with most software, the more resources it has available, the better it will perform.
 In particular, Snort 3 is multi-threaded now, so multiple CPU cores are *extremely* valuable.

-**OS Recommendations:** This script has been tested on Ubuntu 20.04 and 18.04.
+**OS Recommendations:** This script has been tested on Ubuntu 20.04 and above.
 If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported and untested.

 **Other Recommendations:**
 **This script *requires* an oinkcode to run.** If you don't know what that is, head to https://snort.org/users/sign_up and register an account.
 When you complete the registration process, log in and view your account information.
 That oinkcode needs to be copied to the `full_autosnort.conf` file

-**This script takes a significant period of time to run.** Hyperscan takes a long time to compile, as does snort 3 itself.
-If you're using the minimum system requirements, you'll need at least 45 minutes to 1.5 hours for it to compile and configure everything.
+**This script takes a significant period of time to run.** Snort 3 takes a long time to compile.
+If your system/VM has multiple cores, it'll go a bit faster.
+If you're using the minimum system requirements, you'll need at least 30+ minutes for it to compile and configure everything.
 That's also assuming a moderately decent internet connection required to download everything.

 **This script defaults to assuming you want to run Snort3 in inline mode.** If you don't want that, I'll show you how to undo that in a little bit.